mhmdawnallah/Learning-Vuejs/README.md

 - **Vue Instance Lifecycle**: Starting from the app before being created.
 This has the same relation to **Process Lifecycle** in Operating System in general.
 - **Virtual DOM**: Related to the concept of Virtualization in Operating System.
 - **Event Driven Architecture**: It's all about Events
+- **Don't Repeat Yourself (DRY)**: That appers in a great way in Vue js components.
+- **Unidrectional data flow && Immutability**: That apperas in props/data properties passed to comoponents which one way of communication

 ## Client Side Processing vs Server Side Processing
 - **Client Side Processing**